Sayedta91/Data-Analysis-Ocean-Climate-Marine-Life/README.md

 The primary aim of this analysis is to understand how changes in ocean conditions—such as rising temperatures and acidification — affect marine biodiversity.
 Through a series of visualizations, we investigate trends over time, geographical variations, and the potential impact of marine heatwaves and bleaching events on marine species diversity.
 This analysis is particularly relevant in the context of climate change, which is increasingly influencing ocean health and the biodiversity within.

-A more interactive version of the notebook can be found here: [My Kaggle Notebook](https://www.kaggle.com/code/tsayed91/data-analysis-ocean-climate-marine-life#Data-Visualisation)
+A link to my Kaggle notebook can be found here: [My Kaggle Notebook](https://www.kaggle.com/code/tsayed91/data-analysis-ocean-climate-marine-life#Data-Visualisation)
+A more interactive version can be found on my Tableau page [here](https://public.tableau.com/app/profile/tariq.sayed/viz/OceanClimateMarineLife/Dashboard1)

 A link to the dataset used can be found here: [Kaggle](https://www.kaggle.com/datasets/atharvasoundankar/shifting-seas-ocean-climate-and-marine-life-dataset)